How to Get Portuguese Citizenship: The Ultimate Guide

 If you don’t have Portuguese ancestry but want to live in Portugal long-term, you can look into residency options like the D2 or the D7 visa, which will give you a residency permit within a few months and a chance to get Portuguese citizenship five years down the road.

-Below we’ll talk about all the routes mentioned above in detail.
+Below we’ll talk about all the routes of getting citizenship in Portugal in detail.

 You can apply for Portuguese citizenship after five years of legal residence there.
 The key term here is establishing legal residency.
 So, EU nationals living in Portugal without establishing residency may be unable to use those years toward their citizenship application.